Eradicate the startup pitch event

 If you think pitch events are more distraction than good, please share this.
 And if you’d like to stay updated, I have a mailing list here.

-After a lot of positive responses, I expanded on this and other topics in a book called Startup Sacrilege for the Underdog Entrepreneur.
+After a lot of positive responses, I expanded on this and other topics in a book called Startup Sacrilege.
+I wrote it in 2014 but made it free July 2016 to reach the rest of the world.
 I hope you like it.